iusztinpaul/yacht/docs/metrics.md

 * **num_actions** = The number of the actions the agent has taken

 **NOTE:** `PA` & `GLR` are used for the `Order Execution Task`.
-For a more detailed explanation of them please refer to the following paper: [Universal Trading for Order Execution with Oracle Policy Distillation](https://arxiv.org/abs/2103.10860).
+For a more detailed explanation please refer to the following paper: [Universal Trading for Order Execution with Oracle Policy Distillation](https://arxiv.org/abs/2103.10860).